 In the first two years of Upper School, pupils have the opportunity to study a broad range of subjects.
 These include the core subjects such as English, Mathematics, all three sciences, IT, Technology, two foreign languages and a range of arts, humanities and social science subjects.
 In addition, pupils take part in Physical Education (PE), games and a Civics programme.
 Their timetable will include:

-Art & Design / Biology / Chemistry / Classics / English / Geography / History / two Foreign Languages* / Mathematics / Modern Studies / Music / Personal & Social Education / Physical Education & Games / Physics / Religious, Moral and Philosophical Studies / Computing, Design & Technology / Drama **.
+Art & Design / Biology / Chemistry / Classics / English / Geography / History / two Foreign Languages* / Mathematics / Modern Studies / Music / Civics/ Physical Education & Sport / Physics / Religious, Moral and Philosophical Studies / Computing, Design & Technology / Drama **.

-*After an introduction to all four languages, pupils will opt to study two from French, German, Spanish and Mandarin.
+*After an introduction to all three languages, pupils will opt to study two from French, German, and Spanish.

 **Computing, Design and Technology and Drama rotate in blocks so that a pupil studies only one of these subjects at a time for approximately 12 weeks.

 Following two years of exposure to a wide variety of subjects, pupils have the opportunity to select eight subjects to study for National 5 exams.
 Pupils also have periods of Civics and Study Skills in addition to the below:

 - At least one language

 - We advise at least one social subject

 - At least one creative/practical/technical subject